-The NCNA Membership Forum will take place on September 17 in real time via our virtual event platform.
+The NCNA Membership Forum will take place on Friday, September 16.
 This program is designed to be a lively, future-focused discussion that engages attendees in group interaction, sharing, and learning.
-Contribute your voice to the future of the profession while learning from peers and earning valuable contact hours.
+Contribute your voice to the future of the profession while learning and collaborating with your nurse peers.

 Networking with Exhibitors and Sponsors!

-Exhibitors and Sponsors will be featured on our online portal where you can learn more about these organizations.
-NCNA 2020 Convention Sponsors and Exhibitors ensure a well-rounded event and helps keep costs down!
+Exhibitors and Sponsors will be ready to meet you at the RN Networking Central sessions during convention where you can learn more about these organizations.
+NCNA 2022 Convention Sponsors and Exhibitors ensure a well-rounded event and helps keep costs down!

 Miss a session you really wanted to see?
 Don’t worry about it!
 We provide recordings of all of the breakout sessions to attendees — and you can get CHs for all of the concurrent sessions from the day(s) you are registered.
 You will receive an email about a month after Convention with all the info.
 In 2022, General sessions (keynotes, etc.) will not be recorded.